The Chimgan Mountains and Charvak lake: a beautiful day trip

 The question that remains for many travellers is whether the Chimgan mountains are worth the effort to get there.
 I wasn’t too impressed with Beldersoy and Chimgan town to be honest, but Charvak lake definetly made our day trip worth the effort.

-However, unless you really plan to venture out into the remotest corners of the Chimgan mountains, the sceneries are not as spectacular as the mountains in neighbouring Kazakhstan, Kyrgyzstan and Tajikistan.
+However, unless you really plan to venture out into the remotest corners of the Chimgan mountains on a hiking trip, the sceneries are not as spectacular as the mountains in neighbouring Kazakhstan, Kyrgyzstan and Tajikistan.

-If you are only visiting Uzbekistan and you want to escape the city then I would say you should definetly try to see the Chimgan mountains and include them in your Uzbekistan itinerary.
-They will be a welcome change of scenery from the desert and the cities.
+If you are only visiting Uzbekistan and you want to escape the city, then I would say you should definetly try to see the Chimgan mountains and include them in your Uzbekistan itinerary.
+They will be a welcome change of scenery from the desolate desert landscapes and the Silk Road cities.

-If you are limited on time and your trip to Uzbekistan is part of a larger trip in central Asia it is not a must.
+If you are limited on time and your trip to Uzbekistan is part of a larger trip in Central Asia it is not a must.
 The mountains in Kyrgyzstan are more beautiful and easier to reach.

 Where to eat at the Chimgan Mountains?

-It took us a bit of effort to find a place to eat.
+It took me a bit of effort to find a place to eat.
 Because we were in spring (off season) and during the week a lot of restaurants were closed.

 The best restaurants are in Chimgan town and on the road back to Tashkent along Charvak lake.
-We stopped at 555 restaurant which had a nice outdoor seating area.
-They were not used to see non-Russian tourists and we were treated like honoured guests.
+I stopped at 555 restaurant which had a nice outdoor seating area.
+They were not used to see non-Russian tourists and I was treated like a honoured guest.